Infoland/iProva-REST-API-examples/README.md

 Of course the consumer should keep in mind that this would require the password to be sent via a http header, so only use this in combination with HTTPs.

+### Via a JWT bearer token (preferred way of connecting as a specific user)
+When a token is issued, you can use this token to authenticate the user.
+The header should contain the string "bearer" followed by the token. `Authorization: bearer <mytoken>`.

+Of course the consumer should keep in mind that this would require the token to be sent via a http header, so only use this in combination with HTTPs.

+For more information about JWT bearer token authentication see [Bearer Tokens][BearerTokens]

 ### Via iProva Cookie
 When the user is already logged in in iProva, iProva has set an authentication cookie in the browser.
 When accessing the API when this cookie is set the API will automatically authenticate you using this cookie.

+### Two factor authentication
+To be able to make calls to the API with a user for which two factor authentication is enabled, you need to pass an extra Http header containing the current security code.
+This header is called "x-two-factor-code".
+The value of this header should be the current code.

+To avoid having to enter a new verification code each 30 seconds, you can use the bearer_tokens route to get a bearer token for the user with two factor authentication enabled.
+All subsequent calls can be authenticated using bearer authorization, without having to specify a security code anymore.

 ## Pagination
 Some api paths have been implemented using paginated results.
 This means that when getting the results, you only get a subset of the result, representing a single page of results.
 You can influence the data being returned by using the "limit" and "offset" querystring parameters.